-No. What Who When Recommended

-Priority

-Α Refer to Actions Tasks in EC 4.3.

-В Evaluate the feasibility of incorporating CC, CM, Long-term Medium

-Washington State Department of Commerce PC, CED (unfunded)

-Incentivizing Low-impact Development

-report into the development code and as a

-resource for developers.

-C Evaluate the feasibility of creating a CC, CM, Near-term High

-sustainable site planning score to evaluate a PC, CED (unfunded)

-development.
+No. What Who When Recommended Priority A Refer to Actions Tasks in EC 4.3. В Evaluate the feasibility of incorporating Washington State Department of Commerce Incentivizing Low-impact Development report into the development code and as a resource for developers.
+CC, CM, PC, CED Long-term Medium (unfunded) С Evaluate the feasibility of creating a sustainable site planning score to evaluate a development.
+CC, CM, PC, CED Near-term High (unfunded)